poweredgenl/networkstuff/README.md

 ### Goal

 - Use the /24 PI space at home with full control of handing out IP's without (double) NATting ports and interfaces.
 - Use both internet feeds as possibility to assign public IP's to both of them, depending on the entrypoint.
-Eg use some of the IP's on the fiber connection, other ones at the LTE connection
+Eg use some of the IP's on the fiber connection, other ones at the LTE connection.
+- Use of my own router in the DFZ to make use of the IP space

-### Intended setup
+### New setup 10-03-2023

+Soon!

+### Old setup 01-06-2022 - static routes and firewall from a friend

 I figured there where a few ways to setup a link.
 My intention is/was to use GRE tunnels across the internet to an another firewall where the IP's where originally routed to.
 A friend supplied me with access and has taken care of the BGP announcements and routing towards that firewal.
 That part is thus covered.